sebrast/academic-kickstart/content/publication/JMP/index.md

 publication:
 publication_short:

 abstract: This paper studies the effect of different types of monetary policy announcements on household inflation expectations based on micro data from a survey of German households.
-As unique feature, interviews of the survey were conducted both shortly before and after monetary policy events.
+As a key feature, interviews of the survey were conducted both shortly before and after monetary policy events.
 This timing provides a natural experiment to identify the immediate effects of policy announcements on household inflation expectations.
-In contrast to most existing studies, the availability of the survey over a period of 15 years also allows me to exploit the time-series dimension to estimate how policy announcements affect household inflation expectations over the medium-term.
-I find that policy rate announcements lead to quick and significant adjustments in household inflation expectations with the effect peaking after half a year.
-Announcements about forward guidance and quantitative easing, on the other hand, have only small and delayed effects.
-My results suggest that monetary policy announcements can influence household expectations but further improvements in communication seem to be necessary to reach the general public more effectively.
-In particular, in an environment where policy rates are constrained by the effective lower bound, it may be very hard for central banks to influence household expectations.
+The availability of the survey over a period of 15 years further allows me to exploit the time-series dimension to estimate the medium-term effects of policy announcements.
+Policy rate announcements lead to quick and significant adjustments in household inflation expectations.
+Announcements about forward guidance and quantitative easing, by contrast, have no or only smaller and delayed effects.

 # Summary.
 An optional shortened abstract.